michaelfaerber/scholarly-trends/README.md

 scholarly-trends/Mann-Kendall Theil-Sen/Entity Mentions/mannkendall_theilsen_docs_wiki.py
 ```

-## Additional programs:
+## Additional programs
-A series of other programs are included, which can be used for other kinds of analysis if needed.
+We provide a set of further programs that can be used for other kinds of analysis.

 1. The programs under `scholarly-trends/Diff between Time Points` produce a list of noun phrases which occur < 50000 times along with the percentage of docs in which they occur in each year/month (everything is sorted by num_documents).
 2. `scholarly-trends/Diff between Time Points` is a linear regression program, but takes into account 4 months in 2007 and 4 months in 2017 only.
 3. `scholarly-trends/Sparsity Statistics` contains programs which are used to produce files with sparsity statistics.
 For noun phrases, the program used is `sparsity_stats.py` and the following calcuations are made:
-(i) how many noun phrases occur in less than 3 years, and how many occur in more than 3 years
+*(i) how many noun phrases occur in less than 3 years, and how many occur in more than 3 years
-(ii) how many noun phrases occur below 100 times or above 50000 times, and how many occur between 101 and 49999 times
+*(ii) how many noun phrases occur below 100 times or above 50000 times, and how many occur between 101 and 49999 times
-(iii) how many noun phrases occur in less than 3 years AND have a frequency above 50000 or below 100, and how many occur in more than 3 years and have a frequency between 101 and 49999.
+*(iii) how many noun phrases occur in less than 3 years AND have a frequency above 50000 or below 100, and how many occur in more than 3 years and have a frequency between 101 and 49999.

 A similar set of statistics is computed for entity mentions as well using the program `sparsity_stats_wiki.py`.